Vanguard SIPP review: Is it the best low-cost personal pension?

 Vanguard personal financial planning service

-Having originally launched in April 2021, Vanguard announced that it is to close its personal financial planning service on 31st May 2023, only two years after it was initially launched.
+Having originally launched in April 2021, Vanguard announced the closure of its personal financial planning service on 31st May 2023, only two years after it was initially launched.
 Commenting on the closure, Vanguard stated '...after careful consideration, we have concluded that our clients are looking for other, more adaptable forms of financial planning from Vanguard'.

 Should I invest in the Vanguard SIPP?